Q: Describe what you publish in 25 characters or less.

 Q: What additional evaluations, if any, does a piece go through before it is accepted?

 A: We work as a team.
-Genre editors make acceptance decisions but confirm with all editors before notifying the contributor.
-When it's time for prize decisions, genre editors present their nominations to the team for confirmation; same with Pushcart nominations.
+Genre editors make acceptance decisions after consultation with other genre editors.
+When it's time for prize decisions, genre editors present their top nominations to the team for feedback and we all agree before confirming with prize winners.

 Q: What is a day in the life of an editor like for you?

-A: Being Editor in Chief is like running any small, nonprofit business, and my main job is to put us on the face of the map.
+A: Being Editor in Chief is like running any small, nonprofit business, and the main job for my role and the Associate Editor is make us known to potential contributors worldwide..
 In these times that means social media savvy, maintaining our Submissions page, Facebook and Twitter accounts, and promoting previous year's contributors in our Editors' Blog.
-I manage the technical aspects of production, and maintain close relationships with the editorial and production team so all are included and we share a common vision.
+The Associate Editor and I manage the technical aspects of production, and maintain close relationships with the editorial and production team so all are included and we share a common vision.
 Genre editors help with upfront planning but their contribution is mostly during the submission and production phases--reading submissions, noting initial impressions, and accepting obviously superior work before the end of the submissions period so we don't lose it to other publications.
 During submissions we keep a running estimate of printed page use and update the genre editors on what's being accepted in all genres, working toward a roughly fair proportion of pages for each genre.
 After submissions end, the genre editors complete their accept/decline choices, all editorial staff members read all accepted pieces and offer opinions on prize nominations, confirm genre editors' choices for prizes, confirm those choices with prize winners, then notify all contributors of prize winners.
 During all of the above, we try to respond promptly to submissions and stay in close communication with contributors.
-The production phase is another hard-working period of a month or two -- working with a production consultant on layout, font, sequence, etc. to insure that the work is appropriately and beautifully displayed in the print journal.
+The production phase is another hard-working period of a month at least -- working with an artist on the cover and with the production consultant on layout, font, sequence, etc. to insure that the work is appropriately and beautifully displayed in the print journal and in the digital version..

 Q: How important do you feel it is for publishers to embrace modern technologies?

 A: I don't think traditional and modern options are mutually exclusive.
 There's something special about holding a print book in your hands, whether you're one of the editors or one of the contributors.
 Using Kindle makes this possible for minimum cost, and allows print-on-demand so we don't have to buy and store large quantities of copies.
-E-books wouldn't work for us because they change the spacing of poetry too much.
-But the time is gone when promoting a literary journal depended solely on print advertising.
+As of our 2019 issue, we have a digital version, as well, that maintains the spacing of poetry and visual components of layout.
+The time is gone when promoting a literary journal depended solely on print advertising.
 We work daily to increase our social media presence, with Facebook announcements, blog posts, Tweets, Facebook groups, free online advertising sites, and joining online communities where relevant.
 Our goal is to remain an elegant print journal with a contemporary online presence.

 Q: How much do you edit an accepted piece prior to publication?